Slavery in Tunisia: Abolition

 On 29 April 1841, Ahmed I Bey had an interview with Thomas Reade who advised him to ban the slave trade.
 Ahmed I was convinced of the necessity of this action; himself the son of a slave, he was considered open to progress and quick to act against all forms of fanaticism.
 He decided to ban the export of slaves the same day that he met with Reade.
 Proceeding in stages, he closed the slave market of Tunis in August and declared in December 1842 that everyone born in the country would thereafter be free.

 To alleviate discontent, Ahmed obtained fatwas from the ulama beforehand from the Bach-mufti Sidi Brahim Riahi, which forbade slavery, categorically and without any precedent in the Arab Muslim world.
 The complete abolition of slavery throughout the country was declared in a decree of 23 January 1846.
 However, although the abolition was accepted by the urban population, it was rejected - according to Ibn Abi Dhiaf - at Djerba, among the Bedouins, and among the peasants who required a cheap and obedient workforce.

 This resistance justified the second abolition announced by the French in a decree of Ali III Bey on 28 May 1890.
 This decree promulgated financial sanctions (in the form of fines) and penal sanctions (in the form of imprisonment) for those who continued to engage in the slave trade or to keep slaves as servants.
 The colonial accounts tended to pass over the first abolition and focus on the second.

 After abolition

+The descendants of slaves of mostly sub-Saharan origin, the Haratin have been, and still commonly are, socially isolated in some Maghrebi countries, living in segregated, Haratin-only ghettos.
+They converted to Islam under the Arabs and Berbers and are commonly perceived as an endogamous group of former slaves or descendants of slaves.

-Over the second half of the nineteenth century, the majority of the old slaves, male or female, formed an urban underclass, relying on their former masters or living in precarious circumstances (foundouks on the outskirts).
+Over the second half of the nineteenth century, the majority of the former slaves, male or female, formed an urban underclass, relying on their former masters or living in precarious circumstances (foundouks on the outskirts).
 Often they work as bread sellers, street merchants, masseurs in the Moorish baths, domestic servants or simple criminals, easily nabbed by the municipal police for drunkenness or petty larceny.
 Up to 10% of prostitutes in Tunis are descended from former slaves.
 After abolition, then, a process of impoverishment and social marginalisation of the old slaves took place because enfranchisement had secured legal emancipation but not social freedom.